 There are some fine quality gargoyles to be seen here, particularly on the south wall.
 These are very high quality, but I suspect that they are of no real age.
 As mentioned earlier, restoration work was undertaken here in the 1870, and I suspect that these might have been put up them.

 The font is exceptional.
 Dating from the 12th or 13th century, this is octagonal and has the figures of carved heads, sadly very worn, on four sides.
 One of these heads really resembles a muzzled bear to me.
-Another face, this one definitely human,
+Another face, this one definitely human, has tongue stuck out in typical medieval gesture of insult.

 My first ever visit to Hemington was on Easter Sunday 2007.
 I had been on the cycle all day, starting off at Glatton, moving on to the Giddings, then on to Hamerton and a few other assorted East Northants villages